JigyasuDeo/EmotionRecognition-Using-VoiceInput/README.md

 # EmotionRecognition Using VoiceInput

 ## About :
-We have to recognize the emotion of a person by taking his/her voice as the input.
+I have to recognize the emotion of a person by taking his/her voice as the input.
 For this project the emotion doesn’t depend on the words of speaker it only depends on tone and pitch of what speaker spoke.
-We are recognizing 7 emotions :- anger, disgust, fear, happiness, neutral, sadness, surprise.
+I am recognizing 7 emotions :- anger, disgust, fear, happiness, neutral, sadness, surprise.

 ## Methodologies :
 Mel Scale, Spectrogram, CNN, Transfer Learning